crispitagorico/torchspde/README.md

 ## Access to datasets

 The datasets for the experiments can be generated using the notebooks in the `data` folder.
-Alternatively they can be donwloaded using the following [link](https://osf.io/ahn6v/?view_only=727fda8358c74ff39a0d5dcfbe2c7b91).
+Alternatively they can be downloaded using the following [link](https://osf.io/ahn6v/?view_only=727fda8358c74ff39a0d5dcfbe2c7b91).